top of page

 • A restrictive diet, ignoring inflammation symptoms from the body.

-• A diet consisting primarily of processed foods (like frozen boxed meals) versus cooking from fresh.
+• A diet consisting primarily of processed foods (like frozen boxed meals) versus cooking from fresh ingredients.

-• Frequent take-out foods from bulk suppliers, prepared quickly, additives for flavour disguise quality of food.
+• Frequent take-out foods from bulk suppliers, prepared quickly, with additives for flavor that disguise the quality of food.

 • Fermented foods & sprouted foods.

-Another benefit to fermented foods, is they bring bacteria into the colon to promote complete digestion and assimilation of nutrients.
-Bacteria produces vitamins such as B12 and K2 and enzymes to boost our metabolism.
+Another benefit of fermented foods is that they bring bacteria into the colon to promote complete digestion and assimilation of nutrients.
+Bacteria produce vitamins such as B12 and K2 and enzymes to boost our metabolism.

 Some examples of delicious fermented foods: sauerkraut on the side of a meal, real probiotic pickles on your hamburger, fermented mustard on your steak, kombucha on a hot day, yogurt garnishing a meal or in a sauce, fresh sprouts topping a meal.

-Sprouting a legume/nut/seed/grain activates nutrients that the plant needs to survive, including enzymes and nutrients that otherwise may of passed through our system inactivated.
-Sprouting at home can be as simple as soaking beans in a warm place for 24 hours+ before boiling them (this helps them digest less gassy).
-A neat idea is to get a sprouting tower to make at home tasty homemade sprouts for sandwiches, salads and garnishes.
+Sprouting a legume/nut/seed/grain activates nutrients that the plant needs to survive, including enzymes and nutrients that otherwise may have passed through our system inactivated.
+Sprouting at home can be as simple as soaking beans in a warm place for 24 hours+ before boiling them (this helps them digest with less gas).
+A neat idea is to get a sprouting tower to make tasty homemade sprouts for sandwiches, salads, and garnishes at home.

 • Sea vegetables

-Did you know that sea vegetables/seaweeds have been dubbed one of the most nutrient-dense foods on the Earth?- in my house at least!
+Did you know that sea vegetables/seaweeds have been dubbed one of the most nutrient-dense foods on Earth?
+In my house, at least!
 We take them in tablet form as a 'morning multivitamin'.

-When we eat a sheet of seaweed we aren't gaining a whole whack of protein, however seaweed's complete nutrient panel, can be eaten raw and with a high absorption rate.
+When we eat a sheet of seaweed, we aren't gaining a whole lot of protein; however, seaweed's complete nutrient panel can be eaten raw and with a high absorption rate.
 This is a prime example of something being a QUALITY protein source without providing QUANTITY.

 Wrapping it up